rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    For both cases, the document that defines an IANA-maintained module MUST include a note indicating that the document is only documenting the initial version of the module and that the authoritative version is to be retrieved from the IANA registry.
+Also, the IANA-maintained module MUST include the following note indicating the RFC that registered the initial version of the IANA-maintained module:

+   > The initial version of this YANG module is part of RFC IIII;
+     see the RFC itself for full legal notices.

-It is RECOMMENDED to include the URL from where to retrieve the recent version of the module.
+   It is RECOMMENDED to
+   include the URL from where to retrieve the recent version of the module.
 When a script is used, the Internet-Draft that defines an IANA-maintained module SHOULD include an appendix with the initial full version of the module.
 Including such an appendix in pre-RFC versions is meant to assess the correctness of the outcome of the supplied script.
-The authors MUST include a note to the RFC Editor requesting that the appendix be removed before publication as RFC.
+The authors MUST include a note to the RFC Editor requesting that the appendix be removed before publication as RFC and that RFC IIII is replaced with the RFC number that is assigned to the document.
    Initial versions of IANA-maintained modules that are published in RFCs may be misused despite the appropriate language to refer to the IANA registry to retrieve the up-to-date module.
 This is problematic